Emelieh21/railax-take-it-easy/README.md

 * Add Arduino sketches for the noise sensor.
 * Add offline testing sketches as well.
 * Dump presentation in PDF.
-* Add Node-Red flow JSON.
+* Add how-to for the Node-RED dashboard.